bmadden-arch/bmadden-arch.github.io/_posts/2023-02-27-AWS-LZ-Root-Account-Usage-Alerts.md

 ## Introduction ##

 In the past couple of posts we have discussed AWS Landing Zones.
-Over the next few posts I'm going to discuss how can leverage various services in the Shared Services account.
-The Shared Services account is where all the services that are shared across our enterprise should be located.
-In this post I will step you through how to leverage CloudTrail, CloudWatch Logs and SNS to alert if somebody logs into any of your AWS Organization leveraging Root User credentials.
+Over the next few posts I'm going to discuss how can leverage various services across our AWS Organization to perform certain functions.
+One of the first things on my checklist is security posture and securing the root user credentials.
+In this post I will step you through how to leverage CloudTrail, CloudWatch Logs and SNS to alert if somebody logs into any of your AWS accounts leveraging Root User credentials.
+You only have to enable this alarm in one place and it is automatically enabled for all existing and future AWS accounts assuming they are contained within AWS Organization and  AWS Control Tower.

 ## AWS CloudTrail ##